zahlabut/LogTool/README.md

 For example if you got some error 10 minutes ago, you'll probably need to investigate the actual logs only, it means that old logs won't be relevant to you and therefore download such log files is unecessary.
 In addition, on Bugzila you can attach file only if its size is less than 21MB, so this mode might help.

-**7) Execute user's script**
+**7) Export ERRORs/WARNINGs from Undercloud logs**

+This mode is the same as #1, the only difference is that it will use Undercloud logs.

+**8) Overcloud - check Unhealthy dockers

-This mode provides user the ability to run his own script on Overcloud nodes.
+This mode is used to search for "Unhealthy" dockers on Nodes
-Create your own script and save it in UserScripts directory, set proper interpreter in it (for example: #!/usr/bin/bash).

-**8)  Install Python FuzzyWuzzy on Nodes**

-For better performance using Python FuzzyWuzzy module on Overcloud nodes is necessary.
-This mode will install FuzzyWuzzy on Overcloud nodes.

-**11)  Download OSP logs and run LogTool locally**
+**9)  Download OSP logs and run LogTool locally**

 This mode applies you to download OSP logs from Jenkins or Log Storage (cougar11.scl.lab.tlv.redhat.com) and to analyze downloaded logs locally.

-**12)  Undercloud - analyze deployment log**
+**10)  Undercloud - analyze deployment log**

 This mode may help you to understand what went wrong while OC or UC deployment, basing on generated log.
 Deployment logs are generated when ""--log" option is used, for example inside the "overcloud_deploy.sh" script, the